All IPO

 Key Risks Every IPO Investor Should Know

 IPOs are not a guaranteed money-making opportunity.
 Listing gains can turn into listing losses if market sentiment shifts overnight or if the issue is overpriced.
 Locked-in capital (typically 4–7 days from application to credit) means money is tied up regardless of outcome.
-SEBI's lottery-based allotment for oversubscribed retail issues means there is no guarantee of allotment even if you apply — and even when you do get shares, post-listing performance depends on market conditions, sector sentiment, and company fundamentals you cannot fully control.
+Allotment in the retail category is a draw of lots when the issue is oversubscribed, so there is no guarantee of allotment even if you apply — and even when you do get shares, post-listing performance depends on market conditions, sector sentiment, and company fundamentals you cannot fully control.
 Always read the Red Herring Prospectus (RHP) for risk factors specific to the company before investing.

 Explore More